With Maria Vlachou

-Errors in communication (visual and written) are common and repeated and continue to prevent visitors form having access to the content of exhibitions and other media.
-Museum professionals and designers complain about a mutual misunderstanding as to the role and responsibilities of each party.
-Through this seminar, we will seek to better understand our public’s needs and how those working in the planning and communication of content can contribute towards answering efficiently and affordably those needs.
+Culture professionals and designers complain about a mutual misunderstanding as to the role and responsibilities of each party.
+Through this training course, we will seek to better understand our visitors’ needs and motivations and how we can contribute towards satisfying them efficiently and also affordably.

 People working in the areas of cultural communication, programming, mediation and designers

 Maria Vlachou is a Cultural Management and Communications consultant.
 Founding member and Executive Director of Acesso Cultura | Access Culture, promoting access – physical, social, intellectual – to cultural participation.
 She has worked as a consultant in clear languagem for different museums in Portugal.